 Control your blood sugar levels.
 High blood sugar increases your chance of having eye problems.

 High blood sugar can also cause blurred vision that is not related to diabetic retinopathy.
 This kind of blurred vision is caused by having too much sugar and water in the lens of the eye, which is in front of the retina.

-- Blood pressure less than 140/90 is a good goal for people with diabetes.
-Your provider may tell you that your pressure needs to be lower than 140/90.
+- Blood pressure less than 140/90 is a starting goal for people with diabetes and for many a lower blood pressure target may be recommended.
+Your provider may tell you that your pressure should be lower than 140/90.